in-der-kothe/exactly-once-semantics/README.md

 The Proxy Server and the Payment Service, are used via a [REST-API](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).

-We provided two file to make it easy for you to interact with both of them:
+We provide you two files to make it easy for you to interact with both of them:

  * `payment.http` / [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http)
  * `toxi.http` / [toxi.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/toxi.http).